Is QuickBooks Enterprise good for multi-currency accounting?

 2. One currency per customer or vendor profile

-• Each customer or vendor is assigned one currency.
+In QuickBooks Enterprise, each customer or vendor can only be assigned one currency.

-For businesses managing distributors, international suppliers, or investment entities, this becomes inefficient quickly.
+For businesses managing international suppliers, distributors, or investment entities, this can become inefficient quickly.

 3. Feature restrictions when multi-currency is enabled

-While multi-currency is available, it can reduce operational flexibility in other areas.
+While multi-currency is available, it can introduce tradeoffs that reduce flexibility in day-to-day operations.

 4. No native multi-entity architecture